Solidarity crosses borders

 150 years of the Bourbakis in Switzerland 1871-2021

-In the winter of 1871, Switzerland coped with the largest intake of refugees in its history.
+In the winter of 1871, Switzerland coped with the largest humanitarian challenge in its history.
 The Bourbaki Panorama circular painting tells the story in an impressive way.
 Its message still poses important questions about human coexistence today - about solidarity, hospitality and crossing borders.
 In the Year of Remembrance, the Bourbaki Panorama not only looks back.
 It also encourages us to reflect on the present.

 Activities of remembrance